chris-short/chrisshort.net/content/post/life-after-devopsish/index.md

 Shutting down the newsletter is the biggest piece of my puzzle I have *complete* control over.
 Looking at all the puzzle pieces, this degree of control is rare.
 Given the doctor's orders and my desire to simplify life, I've decided that DevOps'ish will not return anytime soon.

 ### Going Forward

+> I'm not a breaking news source and don't want to be.

 I will maintain "Suggested Reads" across [r/devopsish](https://www.reddit.com/r/devopsish/), [Mastodon](https://hachyderm.io/@ChrisShort), [LinkedIn](https://www.linkedin.com/in/thechrisshort), and [Twitter](https://twitter.com/ChrisShort).
 This can change at Elon Musk's (plus Zapier's and Buffer's) whims.
 I never thought a self-absorbed tech CEO would be a dependency I took.
 Mastodon is going to be less popular than Twitter.
 It will be a sizable social network, but it's not a drop-in Twitter replacement for the masses.